Kid Link Occupational Therapy

 - to make all reasonable attempts to safeguard customers who no-show.

-- Missed/cancelled Appointment With Notice: Cancellation of the scheduled delivery of supports with at least the notice (24 hours) as required by the Service Agreement.
+- Missed/cancelled Appointment With Notice: Cancellation of the scheduled delivery of supports outside of the notice period (3pm the day before), as required by the Service Agreement.

-- Missed/cancelled Appointment Without Notice: Where no notice or less than the notice period (24 hours) required by the Service Agreement has been given.
+- Missed/cancelled Appointment Without Notice: Where no notice or less than the notice period (3pm the day before) required by the Service Agreement has been given.

 - No-show: When a customer does not attend the service, is not available, or is not at the agreed location to receive a scheduled support and does not notify the clinic via phone.

-Where an appointment is cancelled without notice (less than 24 hours notice is provided) or there is a no show, a full session fee will be charged.
+Where an appointment is cancelled without notice (after 3pm the day before the scheduled service) or there is a no show, 90% of the full session fee will be charged.

-If a client cancels with notice (provides more than 24 hours notice), no fee will be applied.
+If a client cancels with notice (before 3pm the day before the scheduled service), no fee will be applied.
 Appointments are made on a term-by-term basis and while we try to give clients the same day/time, Kid Link Occupational Therapy reserves the right to void this privilege for families who repeatedly do not attend or cancel their appointment, regardless of the amount of notice provided.
 We will then discuss alternative booking options.
-We allow 1 cancelled/missed appointment per term, which will be invoiced, as per our policy in accordance to the notice given.
-If you cancel or don’t attend a second appointment (with or without notice), the relevant fee will be charged and your regular scheduled time may need to be forfeited.

 Home/Community based sessions: Please note that home/community based sessions require a higher level of commitment due to travel and additional administration requirements.
 We therefore reserve the right to offer this service on an ongoing basis, depending on the capacity of the Practice, the location of the visit and the family circumstances.